smlhelp/book/src/concepts/workspan.md

 worst-case - no matter how the tree is structured, we must visit every node once, doing a constant amount of work each time.
 So we should obtain, in the end, \(W_{size}(n) = nc_0 + c_1\), which we know is \(O(n)\).
 So in this case, we didn't have to think about the structure of the tree.
-In the next section. it will matter.
+In the next section, it will matter.

 ## Work/Span Analysis: Balanced vs Unbalanced Trees